 The Purchasing Office is committed to getting the maximum value from each dollar spent.
 Purchasing competitively bids goods and services whenever possible.
 Verbal quotations or informal bids are sought for purchases between $500 and $2500.

 At least three written bids must be solicited by the Purchasing Office for purchases exceeding $2500.
 Be sure to leave sufficient time for this process.
 Bids are not required in cases where the source of supply is an existing contract, a sole-source supplier or the same item has been previously bid within the last year.

 In cases where a purchase valued above $2500 cannot be competitively bid, it is necessary that a Sole Source Justification be attached to the purchase requisition when it is submitted to Purchasing.
 A supplier is considered a Sole Source in cases where only one product can meet the specification described by the requisitioner and only one supplier can provide that product.
 A Sole Source Justification should include sufficient detail to fully defend the position that a substitution of product or supplier is not possible.

-Purchase requisitions, limited purchase orders, check requests and other forms authorizing the expenditure of funds must be signed by the Budget Officer (or a designee) responsible for the account identified as the source of funding.
+Purchase requisitions, limited purchase orders, check requests and other forms authorizing the expenditure of funds must be signed by the Supervisor responsible for the account identified as the source of funding.

 Conflict of Interest

 Employees or immediate relatives of employees are not eligible to be suppliers of goods or services to the University.